Gamehu/angular-tutorial-damoqiongqiu/README.md

 # Angular-tutorial-damoqiognqiu

-There is a tutorial project in angular.io(https://angular.io/docs/ts/latest/quickstart.html),but some of you will run into trobules when running it,because there are something not right in those config files.
+There is a tutorial project in angular.io (https://angular.io/docs/ts/latest/quickstart.html) ,but some of you will run into trobules when running it,because there are something not right in those config files.

-So I started this project and formated some files.
+So I started this project and formated some files and tested the code for you.

 Usage: